On network coding for sum-networks: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main_cofinite}}

 Consider the network $\spc_m^*$ shown in Fig. \ref{fig:spcm*} for $m = p_1p_2\ldots p_l + 2$.
 We will show that this network satisfies the condition of the theorem.

-First we note that every source-terminal pair in the network $\spc_m^{*}$ is connected.
-This is clearly a necessary condition for being able to communicate the sum of the source messages to each terminal node over any field.

-We now prove that if it is possible to communicate the sum of the source messages using vector linear network coding over $\F$ to all the terminals in $\spc_m^{*}$, then the characteristic of $\F$ must not divide $m-2$.
-Let the message carried by an edge $e$ is denoted by $Y_e$.
-For $i = 1,2,\ldots, m$, the message vector generated by the source $s_i$ is denoted by $X_i \in \F^\bl$.
+We first prove that if it is possible to communicate the sum of the source messages using vector linear network coding over a field $\F$ to all the terminals in $\spc_m^{*}$, then the characteristic of $\F$ must not divide $m-2$.
+For $i = 1,2,\ldots, m$, let the message vector generated by the source $s_i$ be denoted by $X_i \in \F^\bl$.
 Each terminal $t_i$ computes a linear combination $R_i$ of the received vectors.

-Local coding coefficients/matrices used at different layers in the network are denoted by different symbols for clarity.
-The message vectors carried by different edges and the corresponding local coding coefficients are as below.